Beyond the non-Hermitian skin effect: scaling-controlled topology from Exceptional-Bound Bands: Introduction

 To employ this non-locality for realizing novel scaling transitions, we specifically \emph{dimensionally extend} these eigenspaces to form so-called \emph{exceptional-bound (EB) bands}.
 These are entire energy bands protected by the presence of momentum-space singularities.
 As we shall show, EB bands possess unique algebraically decaying profiles that scale strongly with system size, harboring the propensity for scale-sensitive band engineering.
 Starting from a parent exceptional point, we demonstrate how we can build effective models with precisely scale-tunable couplings.
+Unlike long-range coupling \emph{design} approaches that tune hopping profiles link-by-link at fixed size~\cite{chen2024ultra,guo2024scale}, our long-range couplings are uniquely generated once the EP projector kernel and truncation rule are specified, with $L_y$ serving as the primary control knob.
 This enables the same system to be topological at some system sizes but non-topological at other sizes, i.e., exhibiting scaling-controlled topological phase transitions.
 We develop a formalism for engineering such unprecedented scale-controlled transitions, fundamentally expanding the potential of non-Hermitian mechanisms in non-locally controlling entire band structures, beyond the reach of existing sensing application proposals.